 Any changes in the flight plan e.g. delays of more than 30 minutes, landing at a different destination should be forwarded to ATC.
 Do not forget to close your flight plan, SAR actions are costly and might become your problem.

-Preflight should also include a review of the terrain the flight will cross and passengers should be briefed in case of emergency on survival equipment and such.
+Preflight should also include a review of the terrain the flight will cross and passengers should be briefed in case of emergency on the location of the survival equipment.

 Passenger briefing should include the operation of seat belts, opening of aircraft doors and emergency exits, the location of fire extinguisher, axe and life raft, and how to operate and don life vests and emergency oxygen.

 The onboard survival equipment should be adequate for the terrain the flight will cross.
 A life raft is useless in mountainous areas.
 A survival pack containing some essentials for the first couple of days can become a great help and be sure that the contents is usable and not over any expiry date.

 Having a portable aviation transceiver with a fresh set of batteries in case the aircraft radio is damaged should be obvious.
 There are a number of manufacturers, Icom and Sporty's, that sell these handy radio's.
 Well worth having!

 Also, a satellite phone and or personal locator beacon has tremendous value in such cases.